ashamril/ansibleLinuxSecurity/README.md

 Red Hat Linux 7.x and below

 ## Scope of Automation:
-As per Security Compliance Guideline, below is the topic that have been cover :
+As per Security Compliance Guideline, below is the topics that have been covered :
 ### Topics covered:
 1. Initial Setup
    1. Filesystem Configuration